Sports ballroom dance. Ballroom dancing

 In 1913, the dance became popular in Finland, the USA and many other countries.

-During the period of the "Great Depression" there was a real "golden age" of tango - at that time many ensembles were created, which included ordinary people who eventually became real stars.
+During the period of the “Great Depression” there was a real “golden age” of tango - at this time many ensembles were created, which included ordinary people who eventually became real stars.

-In the year 83 of the 20th century, the Forever Tango show was created in New York, after the shows of which people around the world began to go to lessons in order to master this beautiful, rhythmic and passionate direction.
+In the year 83 of the 20th century, the Forever Tango show was created in New York, after which people around the world began to take classes in order to master this beautiful, rhythmic and passionate direction.

 Foxtrot

-Exists misconception that this dance owes its name to English word"Foxtrot", which in translation means "fox gait", however, in fact, the name came from the name of the person who became the founder of the style - Harry Fox.
+Exists erroneous opinion that this dance owes its name to English word“foxtrot”, which translated means “fox gait”, however, in fact, the name comes from the name of the man who became the founder of the style - Harry Fox.

-Introduced in the US in 1912, the foxtrot immediately after the First World War won the hearts of Europeans.
+Introduced in the United States in 1912, the foxtrot immediately after World War I won the hearts of Europeans.

-A feature of this dance was the "weightlessness" of the steps, which gave all movements a special lightness and airiness.
-Perhaps, no other “ballroom” direction can boast of the fact that partners, in the process, become literally one whole, merge into an ideal organism.
+A special feature of this dance was the “weightlessness” of the steps, which gave all movements a special lightness and airiness.
+Perhaps, no other “ballroom” direction can boast that partners, in the process, become literally one whole, merging into an ideal organism.

 Classification of ballroom dances